Sleeper Hit Studio — Public Discovery

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb 'List' and identifies the resource as 'writer-approved public pitch deck assets', clearly distinguishing from siblings like list_project_assets or list_writer_assets.
+The description uses a specific verb 'List' and clearly identifies the resource: 'writer-approved public pitch deck assets for a writer.'
+This distinguishes it from siblings like list_writer_assets or get_writer_profile by focusing on pitch deck assets with writer approval and public visibility.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.